zmcdaniel/express-blogpulse/readme.md

 * Add the ability to view comments on `GET /posts/:id`.
   * See the example above on how to include the comments, then use EJS to render each comment's information on the page.
 Make sure you have a comment in the database you can use to verify this functionality.
 * On the same page (`GET /posts/:id`), create a form to submit a new comment.
-Nnote that we don't *necessarily* need to render a form on a separate page.
+Note that we don't *necessarily* need to render a form on a separate page.
   * Include the necessary attributes, `name` and `content`.
 Feel free to look at the forms for authors and posts as examples.
   * Create a new route to receive this form data.
 This will be the action for your form.
 A good route to define could be `POST /posts/:id/comments`.
 Note how we're passing the post id.
     * Test the route by sending the form body